14 Machine Learning Interview Questions (+ Tips to Answer Them)

 [Featured Image] A group of people are having a meeting at a table.

-This is your chance to stand out from the crowded applicant pool and highlight the qualities that make you a great candidate for the job.
-Experience and certifications in machine learning (ML) can open doors to many jobs, such as machine learning engineer, data scientist, cybersecurity analyst, cloud architect, and more.
-You'll need to demonstrate to recruiters that you know your stuff.
+• This is your chance to stand out from the crowded applicant pool and highlight the qualities that make you a great candidate for the job.
+The interview gives you a chance to demonstrate that you know your stuff.

 To help you get started and build the confidence you need to ace your next interview, here are some of the most common questions you'll encounter.
-You can use these to practice and get good at answering them in an interview setting.
+Afterward, if you're interested in brushing up on foundational machine learning skills, consider enrolling in the IBM Machine Learning Professional Certificate.

-Here are 10 of the most common interview questions and explanations on how to approach answering them.
+Here are 14 of the most common machine learning interview questions and explanations for answering them.

 1. How do you handle missing or corrupted data in a data set?

 This question helps demonstrate your problem-solving skills and experience dealing with raw data.
-At the most basic level, this question is to understand your process and how you work.
+At the most basic level, it aims to understand your process and how you work.

 How to answer: Explain the criteria you consider when evaluating different methods for handling missing or corrupted data.
-Factors like data distribution, underlying assumptions, computational efficiency, and the specific requirements of the data set should be taken into account.
+Factors like data distribution, underlying assumptions, computational efficiency, and the data set's specific requirements should be considered.
 Emphasize your ability to make informed decisions based on these criteria.

 You may also want to provide a detailed account of the concrete steps you undertake in your data-cleaning process.
-This could include techniques such as exploratory data analysis, visualization, statistical tests, and applying various imputation methods.
+This could include techniques such as exploratory data analysis, visualization, statistical tests, and the application of various imputation methods.
 Highlight your expertise in using specific tools, libraries, or programming languages.

 2. Explain the difference between deep learning, artificial intelligence (AI), and machine learning.